 WHICH IS BETTER - SAUNA OR STEAM ROOM?

-While both the sauna and the steam room share the same health benefits, the sauna is a better option for your home overall.
-There are 3 main reasons for this statement, and for why an indoor sauna will benefit you in the long run:
+While the sauna and the steam room share many of the same health benefits, the indoor sauna is generally a better option for your home.
+There are 3 main reasons for this statement, and for why an indoor sauna will benefit you more in the long run:

-If you choose to install a sauna in your home, regular maintenance and upkeep are simple and easy.
+If you choose to install a sauna in your home, the regular maintenance and upkeep it will require are simple and easy.
 Steam rooms require more attention, more cleaning, and more installation work.

-While the sauna helps kill viruses, the temperature in the steam room is not hot enough to kill germs.
-The steam room can be highly unsanitary if not properly cleaned.
+While saunas can aid in killing viruses, the temperature in a steam room is not hot enough for this.
+Steam rooms can be highly unsanitary if not properly cleaned and maintained.

-The sauna and the steam room both share many health benefits, but there are a number of key differences between them, as well.
-If you choose a traditional sauna for your home, you will still have the option of opting for bursts of steam with a traditional version.
-You can also directly heat your body with an infrared sauna.
-If you can’t decide between the two, you can simply enjoy the luxury of both with a hybrid sauna.
+Saunas and steam rooms both offer many health benefits, but there are a number of key differences between them, as well.
+If you choose a traditional sauna for your home, you will still have the option of creating bursts of steam by sprinkling water onto the hot sauna rocks.
+Otherwise, you can directly heat your body with the use of an infrared sauna.
+If you can’t decide between the two, you can simply enjoy the luxury of both by choosing a hybrid sauna.

-Simply put, steam baths can carry lots of germs.
-On the contrary, maintaining a sauna after each therapeutic session is as simple as using warm water and a soft cloth.
-Placing a sauna in your home can also help you detox your body from harmful chemicals, while also improving your blood circulation, stress levels, and respiratory health.
-Take a few minutes to browse through our selection, and read about the variety of indoor sauna models to find the one that is perfect for your needs.
+Steam baths can carry lots of germs, while maintaining a sauna after each therapeutic session is as simple as wiping it down with warm water and a soft cloth.
+Having a sauna in your home can help you to detox your body from harmful chemicals, while also improving your blood circulation, stress levels, and respiratory health.
+Take a few minutes to browse through our selection, and read about the variety of indoor sauna models to find the one that is a perfect fit for your needs.